gromacs/gromacs/docs/gmxapi/reference/extending.rst

 Extending
 =========

-Documentation for building code that uses or collaborates with GROMACS through gmxapi.
+Documentation for building code that uses or collaborates with |Gromacs| through gmxapi.

 stub